sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>granite</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : elementary companion library for GTK+ and GLib
+Short desc    : elementary companion library for GTK+ and GLib
 URL          : https://github.com/elementary/granite
-Лицензия     : LGPLv3+
+License      : LGPLv3+
-Описание     : Granite is a companion library for GTK+ and GLib.
+Descript     : Granite is a companion library for GTK+ and GLib.
 Among other things, it
              : provides complex widgets and convenience functions designed for use in
              : apps built for elementary.
 ```